urutech/nanocc/README.md

 nanocc directly outputs binary code for the i386 32-bit processor in an elf executable format.
 Therefore is is only able to generate executables from single source files (like nanocc.c).
 The generated code is not optimized at all.
 In fact it is brain dead stupid code that resembles a stack machine.
 Every expression is realized like a stack machine would do it. `a = b + c` is compiled into something like `b c + a =` with every single instruction on the way popping the operands of the stack and pushing the result back on the stack.
 Ease of implementation and correct operation had much higher priority than optimization, for me.

 The compilers symbol table is nothing else than a few arrays (symbol_name, symbol_type, ...) with the index into those arrays being the symbol id throughout the compiler, usually called symidx.
 Adding a symbol to the symbol table incements the global symbol_count variable and searching a symbol visits all symbols from last (symbol_count-1) to first (0) and compare the symbol name.
+Usually this is a hash table implementation, but for reasons of simplicity here it is a flat array.
 Deleting a symbol is not possible, instead it is realized as overwriting symbol_name[symidx] with 0 so that it can not be found anymore.
 This turned out to be very effective when dealing with variable scope in nested stmtblocks.
 Since searching works from bottom to top: the innermost (last added) symbol is found first.
 And at the end of the stmtblock: all local variables, the ones whos index is equal or higher than the symbol_count at the beginning of the stmtblock, getting their name assigned to 0.

 Function calls work like usual: parameters are pushed on the stack from right to left and the stack frame uses EBP register with offsets +8 and above for parameters and with negative offsets for local variables.